ATO have made Single Touch Payroll (STP) mandatory for all business starting from the 1 July 2019.

 Are EI’s payroll solutions STP compliant?

 Absolutely.
-EI’s payroll solutions have been fully compliant since 1 July 2018 (including update event and FBT reporting) and has been completing STP lodgements for more than 50 pay events each week.
+EI’s payroll services have been fully compliant since 1 July 2018 (including update event and FBT reporting) and has been completing STP lodgements for more than 50 pay events each week.

 Our payroll team is fully trained and able to help clients with STP reporting.
 If you have any further questions, please contact your payroll partner or give us a call on 1300 731 931.